The Ideal Workout Plan: Secrets From Your Trainer

 You may know that working out helps with weight loss and improves your health, but do you actually know what types of workouts are best for you?
 If you’re not a certified trainer or a fitness coach, you may not be getting the most out of your time at the gym.
 You might have questions about what exercises and classes to do, how long you need to do them.
-Our Fly trainers have put together a list of their best secrets to getting more out of your workouts.
+Our Fly trainers have put together a list of their ideal workout plan and their best secrets to getting more out of your workouts.
 Based in sound research, these are techniques that create a balanced yet effective weekly workout plan.

 Plan it out.
 Dr. Jenni Bruning Brown, a certified trainer and sport psychologist says “the simplest way to get the most effective and balanced workout plan is to schedule out your workouts at the beginning of the week.”
 Every Sunday, she schedules her own workouts for the upcoming week to ensure they include a variety of classes that include cardiovascular training, large and small muscle groups (she loves cycle and barre, for lengthening and stretching), as well as yoga or stretching, and at least one rest day.
 Creating a balanced plan from the get-go is essential.
 “Not planning for rest days or exercising excessively every day will strain and potentially do serious harm to your body,” she says.
 She recommends alternating HIIT, high-impact workouts, or running with lower-impact workouts such as cycling or barre.
 Below are the three main components to consider when creating a fitness plan, straight from our instructors: